-DOCTORAL\
+DOCTORAL

 Total hours

 face-to-face

-TERMINAL

-MASTERS\

-Total hours
+TERMINAL MASTERS Total hours face-to-face

-face-to-face

-face-to-face

-- Psychodiagnostic test administration (Include symptom assessment, projectives, personality, objective measures, achievement, intelligence, and career assessment), and providing feedback to clients/patients. - Neuropsychological Assessment (Include intellectual assessment in this category only when it was administered in the context of neuropsychological assessment involving evaluation of multiple cognitive, sensory and motor functions). - 3) Other (Specify) - i.
+- Psychodiagnostic test administration (Include symptom assessment, projectives, personality, objective measures, achievement, intelligence, and career assessment), and providing feedback to clients/patients. - Neuropsychological Assessment (Include intellectual assessment in this category only when it was administered in the context of neuropsychological assessment involving evaluation of multiple cognitive, sensory and motor functions). - 3) Other (Specify)

+i.
 Other Psychological Experience with Students and/or Organizations: